ANIRUDDHA-BISWAS/Domain-knowledge-Notes/Note 1.md

 - **Gross Margin:** An essential metric for evaluating overall business health and operational efficiency, influencing decisions on cost control and strategic planning.

+### Gross sales
+The total amount of money a company makes from sales over a period of time, before any deductions like discounts, returns, or allowances.
+Gross sales are calculated by multiplying the number of units sold by the price per unit.
+Gross sales are a measure of a company's performance, but they don't accurately reflect profitability.

 ```mermaid
 graph LR;
     A[Gross Price]-->|-Pre Invoice Deductions| B[Net Invoice Sales];